Government Strategy on Tobacco Control

 Background - Tobacco Free Ireland Programme

 The HSE is committed under Action 4.5 of the Health Service Reform in Healthy Ireland to "establish multi-disciplinary national teams to lead and take responsibility for policy priority areas".
-The Tobacco Free Ireland Programme was one of the first priority area programmes to be set up.
+The Tobacco-Free Ireland Programme was one of the first priority area programmes to be set up.
 The main aim of the new programme is to take responsibility for and systematically drive policy priorities in the area of tobacco control.
-Ms. Martina Blake, National Tobacco Free Ireland Lead has overall responsiblity for the Tobacco Free Ireland Programme.
+Ms Martina Blake, National Tobacco Free Ireland Lead has overall responsibility for the Tobacco Free Ireland Programme.

 Good governance underpins the National Programmes in line with Healthy Ireland's vision.
 A systematic approach guided by the Healthy Ireland operating principles informs the work of the National Programmes: